smartcrypto0/lighter-ts/examples/spot/README.md

 # Spot Market Examples

-This directory contains examples for trading on spot markets (testnet-only).
+This directory contains examples for trading on spot markets.
+Spot markets are available on mainnet.

 ## Configuration